Beacon Emergency Restoration Authority Prairie Heights › Frozen Pipe Water Damage

 Most insurance policies in Prairie Heights cover water damage from frozen pipes, but coverage details vary.
 It's important to review policy terms and consider additional coverage for severe weather events.

-Our Guarantee: We back every restoration job in Prairie Heights with a workmanship warranty.
-If post-drying moisture readings exceed your property's pre-loss baseline within the warranty window, we return and re-treat at no additional charge.
-The goal is not just dry-to-touch — it's dry-to-baseline, verified with calibrated meters before our equipment leaves your property.
+Our Guarantee: Every restoration job we run in Prairie Heights comes with a workmanship warranty.
+If post-drying moisture readings come back above your property's pre-loss baseline inside the warranty window, we come back and re-treat at no charge.
+We do not chase dry-to-touch.
+We chase dry-to-baseline, and we verify it with calibrated meters before the equipment leaves your property.

 Moisture-free dry standard verified by calibrated meter readings and thermal imaging documentation b